LinkedEarth/Pyleoclim_util/README.md

 ### <a name = "what">What is it?</a>

 Pyleoclim is a Python package primarily geared towards the analysis and visualization of paleoclimate data.
-Such data often come in the form of timeseries with missing values and age uncertainties, and the package includes several low-level methods to deal with these issues, as well as high-level methods that re-use those to perform scientific workflows.
+Such data often come in the form of timeseries with missing values and age uncertainties, so the package includes several low-level methods to deal with these issues, as well as high-level methods that re-use those within scientific workflows.

-The package assumes that data are stored in the Linked Paleo Data ([LiPD](http://www.clim-past.net/12/1093/2016/)) format and makes extensive use of the [LiPD utilities](http://nickmckay.github.io/LiPD-utilities/).
+High-level modules assume that data are stored in the Linked Paleo Data ([LiPD](http://www.clim-past.net/12/1093/2016/)) format and makes extensive use of the [LiPD utilities](http://nickmckay.github.io/LiPD-utilities/).
+Low-level modules are primarily based on [NumPy](http://www.numpy.org) arrays or [Pandas](https://pandas.pydata.org) dataframes, so Pyleoclim contains a lot of timeseries analysis code (e.g. spectral analysis, singular spectrum analysis, wavelet analysis, correlation analysis) that can apply to these more common types as well. [need a link to some notebook examples]

 The package is aware of age ensembles stored via LiPD and uses them for time-uncertain analyses very much like [GeoChronR](http://nickmckay.github.io/GeoChronR/).

 **Current capabilities**:
  - binning